greenJaa/jenkins-examples/README.md

 # Jenkins Examples
-make artifact in genkins for app.py code, using ngrokto have an working http access from the internet Using venv?
+make artifact in genkins for app.py code, using ngrok to have an working http access from the internet Using venv?